lukenew2/automobile-depreciation/README.md

 ## Conclusion

-Here I plotted my final model's predicted depreciation cost of three different trims of the Acura TLX (in red) along with the cost of the respective lease (in blue).
+In the figure below I plotted my final model's predicted depreciation cost of three different trims of the Acura TLX (in red) along with the cost of the respective lease (in blue).
 The predicted depreciations have 95% confidence intervals shaded in around them.
 As you can see it turns out leasing a car is a lot more expensive than buying and reselling a car in all three cases.
 As always, thanks for viewing the project and I hope it was insightful and enjoyable!

 <p align="center">
 <img align="center" src="images/depreciation_vs_cost_of_lease.png" width="1300" height="400"/>